 For some sleazy collectors, selling disputed debts is their way to cease their own collection activities while recovering at least part of the price paid for such debts in a later sale.
 To their way of thinking, it may be cheaper to sell a debt quickly than to take the time to validate it.
 The net effect is what you are encountering.
 The debt goes back into collections to a new agency without validation.
 This unintended consequence of the FDCPA creates a situation in which debts are sold and resold to the next collector, and this subjects you to an unending cycle of collection and dispute.

-What you need to do to stop the harassment is to get everything you can in writing, keep good notes of the phone calls and personal visits and then armed with that ammunition, take action.
+What you need to do to stop the harassment is get everything you can in writing, keep good records of the phone calls and personal visits and then armed with that ammunition, take action.